 Humans have an advantage over trees though.
 We have taken notice of the transformation.
 And we are trying to do something about it.
 What is our timeline?
 We are uncertain because it depends on our own choices.
-Each day, our steering towards a more sustainable world pushes the deadline back, and each molecule of CO2 we release into the air draws it closer.
+Each day, our steering towards a more sustainable environment pushes the deadline back, and each molecule of CO2 we release into the air draws it closer.
 Here is why now is not a good time to give up.
 Especially not now.

 Scenarios are a proof — the future of the planet is yet to be determined

 The very existence of scenarios proves that our actions influence the extent of climate change.
-If we work hastily and put our political, economical and personal will to it, the objective limit global warming to +2°C is within our reach.
+If we work hastily and put our political, economical and personal will to it, the objective to limit global warming to +2°C is within our reach.
 Inaction would cause a +6°C increase (with no reason to stop it from going up more).
-Intensive, proactive action?
+Intensive, climate action?
 We could go back to under 1°C and reestablish biodiversity.
 Our planet is incredibly resilient, and so are its inhabitants.
 Let’s prove this right.

 We have saved the planet before

-The carbon concentration in our atmosphere is only one of the ways we affect negatively our planet.
-In the early 1980s, it came to scientists’ attention that certain aerosol gasses contained in our sprays damaged permanently the now-famous ozone layer of our atmosphere.
+The carbon concentration in our atmosphere is only one of the ways we negatively affect our planet.
+In the early 1980s, it came to climate scientists’ attention that certain aerosol gasses contained in our sprays damaged permanently the now-famous ozone layer of our atmosphere.
 Following emergency meetings and the landmark Montreal Protocol, the components that destroyed the ozone layer have been almost entirely removed from circulation in less than 30 years.
 The proactivity of governments on this issue was key in forging this strategy.

 Climate funds are flowing

 The tide is turning.
 In the steps of pioneers, the business models and ways to think about the products are changing.
-Large international groups and local businesses alike integrate sustainability to their decision making.
+Large international groups and local businesses alike integrate corporate sustainability into their decision making.
 In 2015, IKEA was declaring a €1.16 billion investment to become a net producer of energy by 2020.
-In the meantime, one of our team members’ hometown Chevreuse was launching a local currency to fund real green economy in the region.
+In the meantime, one of our team members’ hometown Chevreuse was launching a local currency to fund a real green economy in the region.